Title: The Pilgrims

 Date: December 21, 1920

-Location: Plymouth, Massachusetts
+Location: Plymouth, MA

-Context: Delivered as the Vice President-elect, on the Three Hundredth Anniversary of the Landing of the Pilgrims.
+Context: Delivered as the Vice President-elect, on the Three Hundredth Anniversary of the Landing of the Pilgrims

 Three centuries ago to-day the Pilgrims of the Mayflower made final landing at Plymouth Rock.
 They came not merely from the shores of the Old World.
 It will be in vain to search among recorded maps and history for their origin.
 They sailed up out of the infinite.